 Obviously, there are more apps out there than I suggest below.
 I have been using these three language learning apps for travel for the last 6-12 years and find they work best for me.
 However, it’s a good idea to branch out and find the ones that will work for you.
 These are some ideas to get you started:

 Memrise is an amazing little program that has courses based on user-content.
 It’s a unique way of learning because it’s fully personalised to you.
 It uses memes to help remember words or phrases of your target language.
 Yes, seriously!
 It really does make learning fun because it’s so customised.

 I found this invaluable to learning the Japanese alphabets Hiragana and Katakana.
 If you’re a visual learner like me you’ll find it’s a very effective way to remember all the symbols and sounds!
 It’s available as a smartphone app and also desktop version.

 Duolingo drops you in the deep end, so to speak.
 It uses images of the words to introduce you steadily.
 But then the questions are made up of an entire sentence in the new language.
-You gradually learn as you go.
+You gradually learn through repetition as you go.

 Pinterest is a virtual “pinboard” that doubles as a search engine so you can explore thousands of “cheat sheets” and save them for easy reference later.
 It’s loaded with handy images and infographics, which are awesome for learning the basic phrases of your target language in a visual way.
 You can find more info and ideas here.